All Episodes

 It's really easy having somebody else buy the car.

-I mentioned this uh earlier this week.
+I mentioned this earlier this week.

-People, identity thieves are out stealing the social security numbers of children.
+People, identity thieves, are out stealing the social security numbers of children.

-They don't work, they don't do anything.
+They don't do anything.

-And these are single digit age kids.
+I mean, these are single-digit age kids.

 This is a serious, serious problem.

-This is perhaps the most ingenious identity theft yet that these thieves have come up with.
+This is perhaps the most ingenious identity theft yet that these thieves have come up with because the identities they're stealing really don't even exist.

 All they need is the social security number.

-Said, no, you don't.
+I said, no, you don't.

 You don't need a social security number for satellite radio service.